Skip to content

 What about hallucinations and factual errors in AI output?

 A legitimate concern and a serious risk in legal work.
-We address it three ways.
-One: we work with retrieval systems where the AI only cites from validated source documents (case law, own contract library, legislation) instead of from "training data".
+This is addressed three ways.
+One: DataDream works with retrieval systems where the AI only cites from validated source documents (case law, own contract library, legislation) instead of from "training data".
 Two: every AI claim is linked to the source, so the lawyer can always verify.
-Three: we advise on use cases where AI is useful and where not.
+Three: advice is given on use cases where AI is useful and where not.
 For pleadings or legal advice to clients: not without very heavy review.
 For contract analysis where sources are entirely under firm control: fine.

 Is this AI Act-compliant?

 Yes, if properly set up.
 Legal AI applications mostly do not fall under "high-risk" categories of the AI Act.
 However, transparency requirements apply (clients and counterparties must know about AI use in certain contexts) and documentation requirements.
-We document per use case which AI we deploy, how it is trained, which data it processes, and how human supervision is arranged.
+Per use case it is documented which AI is deployed, how it is trained, which data it processes, and how human supervision is arranged.

 How do you work with budgets and scoping?

-Every engagement starts with a short analysis so we can lock the scope before drafting a proposal.
-We work through a cost-benefit analysis upfront so you know what the return looks like.
-For on-premise solutions with strict confidentiality requirements we make a separate proposal depending on infrastructure and compliance demands.
+Every engagement starts with a short analysis so the scope is locked before drafting a proposal.
+A cost-benefit analysis is worked through upfront so you know what the return looks like.
+For on-premise solutions with strict confidentiality requirements a separate proposal is made depending on infrastructure and compliance demands.

 How do you approach an engagement?

-We work in phases.
+Engagements run in phases.
 First a short analysis to find the impact points.
 Then a focused pilot on one tool (e.g. a contract scanner or due-diligence assistant) to test if it fits your firm's way of working.
-Only after that do we scale what works.
-You evaluate at each phase whether we continue, so the firm gradually adapts and can give feedback.
+Only after that is what works scaled.
+You evaluate at each phase whether to continue, so the firm gradually adapts and can give feedback.

 Let's get acquainted.